Newchair2644/unix-mv/README.md

 # Unix -mv

 ### What is this?
-Unix mv is just a simple implemenattion of a unix-like mv command
+Unix mv is just a simple implementation of a unix-like mv command

 ---